-Unlike most of the amendments on federal jurisdiction, which passed unanimously, adding "both in law and equity" was only supported by six state delegations-barely a majority at that point in the Convention.
-Two states voted no, and three states are recorded as absent or abstaining.
-It appears this amendment was controversial because the delegates understood adding "both in law and equity" as expanding federal judicial power rather than narrowing it.
+Unlike most of the amendments on federal jurisdiction, which passed unanimously, adding "both in law and equity" was only supported by six state delegations, a bare majority at that point in the convention.
+Two states voted no and three states were recorded as absent or abstaining.
+151 It appears this amendment was controversial because the delegates understood adding "both in law and equity" as expanding federal judicial power rather than narrowing it.
 As described below, this understanding was consistent with discussion of this provision at the Virginia Ratifying Convention.
-199

-The official Journal notes that, after delegates accepted most other amendments that day, another motion was approved to add "both law and equity" before the word "arising":
+After most other amendments had been accepted that day, the official Journal records another motion was approved, to add "both law and equity," before the word arising:

-The judicial Power shall extend to all Cases, both in law and equity arising under this Constitution the Laws [passed by the Legislature] of the United States, and Treaties made, or which shall be made, under their
+"The Judicial power shall extend to all cases both in law and equity arising under this constitution the laws passed by the Legislature of the United States, and treaties made or which shall be made under their authority to all cases affecting Ambassadors, other Public Ministers and Consuls"